awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 - _USER-NAME_ is the name of the user for whom the new key is created.

+### CreateAccountAlias/CreateAccountAliasv2.go

+This example creates an alias for your IAM account.

+`go run CreateAccountAlias/CreateAccountAliasv2.go -a ALIAS`

+- _ALIAS_ is the alias created for your account.

+The unit test accepts a similar value in _config.json_.

+### CreatePolicy/CreatePolicyv2.go

+This example creates an IAM policy.

+`go run CreatePolicy/CreatePolicyv2.go -n POLICY-NAME`

+- _POLICY-NAME_ is the name of the policy to create.

+The unit test accepts a similar value in _config.json_.

 ### CreateUser/CreateUserv2.go

 This example creates an IAM user.